 While support for the petition is strong (it’s already at close to 4,500 signatories), and restaurants exhausted by almost a year in crisis are understandably eager to resume activity, some are criticizing the association for doing too little, too late, reports La Presse.

-And, then, of course, there’s the issue of whether reopening restaurant at the moment — in the Montreal area, at least — is even a wise idea.
-Yes, COVID-19 cases across the province are dropping (669 new ones were recorded Tuesday, the lowest daily increase since September) and so are the number of hospitalizations, but the threat of unpredictable, more contagious new variants remains.
+And then, of course, there’s the issue of whether reopening a restaurant at the moment — in the Montreal area, at least — is even a wise idea.
+Yes, COVID-19 cases across the province are dropping (669 new ones were recorded Tuesday, the lowest daily increase since September), and so are the number of hospitalizations, but the threat of unpredictable, more contagious new variants remains.

 During yesterday’s press conference, health minister Christian Dubé confirmed 16 new cases of variants, plus an additional 86 likely ones, mostly in Montreal and Laval.
 Of the variants, Legault yesterday said, “We still have significant risk ahead of us.
 If we are not careful, the number could explode in just a few weeks.
 It’s another reason for our prudence.”

 When it comes to the ARQ’s claim that restaurants are up to “the challenge of ensuring a safe environment,” well, this isn’t, scientifically, an assurance that restaurants can actually make.
-Of course, most restaurants can, will, and have in the past done their best to implement protocols that mitigate risk.
-But ensuring total safety, when community transmission is ongoing, virus inoculation is waning, and constant mask-wearing isn’t an option for workers or diners, simply isn’t possible.
+Of course, most restaurants can, will, and have done their best to implement protocols that mitigate risk in the past.
+But ensuring total safety when community transmission is ongoing, virus inoculation is waning, and constant mask-wearing isn’t an option for workers or diners simply isn’t possible.